 Concepts of number, operations, algebra, geometry, measurement, data analysis, and probability with an emphasis on the processes of problem solving, reasoning, connections, communication, and representation.
-These courses are designed for prospective K-6 elementary school teachers.
+MAT 137 and MAT 138 are courses designed for prospective K-6 elementary school teachers.